-Intermittent fasting is a recently popular “diet trend” (even though it isn’t actually a diet), which is essentially based on restricting the time during which you eat.
-There are two different periods in intermittent fasting: the eating period, when you eat what you like, and the fasting period, when you only consume non-calorie beverages.
+Intermittent fasting is a recently popular diet trend, which is essentially based on restricting the time during which you eat.
+There are two different periods in intermittent fasting: the eating period, when you eat what you like, and the fasting period, when you only consume non-caloric beverages.

-And when it comes to weight loss, there is no absolute intermittent fasting schedule.
-Experts agree that the key to weight loss by intermittent fasting is consistency.
+When it comes to weight loss, there is no absolute intermittent fasting schedule.
+Experts agree that the key to weight loss through intermittent fasting is consistency.
 So the best plan for those who want to lose weight is the one they can follow regularly.

 The 12-hour fasting – circadian rhythm diet – simply involves fasting half of the day; so in other words you eat during the daytime, and fast at night.
 The 12-hour intermittent fasting schedule is perfect for beginners as it is easy to follow.

 As an example of a 12-hour fasting schedule, if you finish your dinner at 8 p.m., you break your fast with breakfast on the next day at 8 a.m.

 Another simple but still effective way of fasting, the 14/10 intermittent fasting schedule allows you to eat during the 10-hour eating window, and the remaining 14 hours is the period during which you fast.
 14/10 fasting is highly recommended for women as prolonged fasting may not be beneficial for female hormones.

 One example could be eating dinner at 8 p.m. and fasting until you have breakfast at 10 a.m.

 16/8 is the most common fasting method, including a 16-hour fasting window and restricting the eating window to 8 hours.
 Many studies show that following a 16/8 fasting schedule decreases appetite significantly and boosts weight loss (1,2).